Is Seeing a Genetic Counselor Right for You?

 - Tay-Sachs Disease

-- If you begin to see or suspect a pattern, seek further information from any public health records that may be available, such as hospital and physician records, birth certificates, death certificates, school health histories or military records.
+- If you begin to see or suspect a pattern, seek further information from any public health records that may be available, such as hospital and provider records, birth certificates, death certificates, school health histories or military records.

 We have genetic counselors available through our High-Risk Pregnancy Center.
 For more information, please call us at (314) 996-6000.